MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Rather than clutter up a single class and package with everything, it is recommended that you break your mod into subpackages.

 A common subpackage strategy has packages for `common` and `client` code, which is code that can be run on both server/client and only client, respectively.
-Inside the `common` package would go things like Items, Blocks, and Tile Entities (which can each, in turn, be another subpackage).
+Inside the `common` package would go things like Items, Blocks, and Block Entities (which can each, in turn, be another subpackage).
 Things like Screens and Renderers would go inside the `client` package.

 !!! note